AsiaKot/cipher-program/README.md

 ## General information
 <details>
-<summary>Click here to see more details</summary>
+<summary>Click here to see more details about the ciphers</summary>
-  ROT13 is a cipher that replaces a letter with the 13th letter after it in the alphabet, while ROT47 replaces any ASCII character in the range 33-126 with a character 47 positions further up to (but not more than 126 positions).
+  ROT13 is a cipher that replaces a letter with the 13th letter after it in the alphabet.

+  ROT47 on the other hand, replaces any ASCII character in the range 33-126 with a character 47 positions further up to (but not more than 126 positions).
 </details>

 #Content of Project